softwaresaved/international-survey-2022/index.md

 (RSEs) in the UK.
 To support and broaden this work, the institute will conduct the survey at regular intervals and extend the geographical coverage to facilitate inter-country comparisons.
-The results of the surveys, anonymised and open licensed, will act as a a valuable resource to understand and improve the working conditions for RSEs.
+The results of the surveys, anonymised and open licensed, will act as a valuable resource to understand and improve the working conditions for RSEs.

 In **2017** we also surveyed Canadian RSEs and we added four countries,